Mandalay, Pyin-Oo-Lwin, Hsipaw

 Having passed through more glorious countryside and beautifully cultivated farmland we finally arrived at our destination of Pyin-Oo-Lyn.
 A short tuk tuk ride later and we found ourselves at Royal Flower Guest House, one of our favourite little guest houses so far.
 I couldn’t tell you why we liked it so much, maybe it was the affable manager who spoke a little understandable English and gave us a map of the area as soon as we arrived with suggestions of where to go and what to do, maybe it was our large room streaming with sunlight, maybe we were just in a great mood because it hadn’t taken a white knuckle road trip to get there!
 For whatever reason it was great to drop our bags and settle in to our new surroundings.

-We decided that the one thing on our Pyn-Oo-Lwin to do list would be the botanical gardens we’d heard so much about and we decided our mode of transport for the day would be push bikes (we love push bikes, so much safer for us than scooters!).
-The gardens were stunning and we spent many hours in glorious sunshine exploring its numerous areas.
+We decided that the one thing on our Pyn-Oo-Lwin to do list would be the botanical gardens we’d heard so much about and we decided our mode of transport for the day would be push bikes (so much safer for us than scooters!).
+The gardens were stunning and we spent many hours in glorious sunshine exploring them.

 Pyn-Oo-Lwin is full of English colonial buildings, and what was left of our afternoon was spent cycling around the town to glimpse a few of them.
 It was spooky to be so far from home yet surrounded by such familiar architecture.